jessiehxw/Portfolio/final-project-part1.md

 **Setup:** The Happiness score in multiple countries, including the US, has been decreasing.

-**Conflict:** Although people are improving material well-being, people are experiencing immense stress in their current fast-paced life.
+**Conflict:** Although people are improving material well-being, people are less happy, and here is why:
+- COVID-19's Effect
+- Economic Effect
+- Social Comparison Effect

 **Resolution:** Implement a positive living mindset and choose a lifestyle that suits you instead of blindly chasing people on the internet.